| IntroductionThe GLRC Strategy calls for continuing the reduction and virtual

 ordinances banning burning, trash disposal alternatives implemented, and

 reductions in the practice of burning garbage.
+Progress to

 Date

-- IL/IN Sea Grant, Great Lakes states,
+IL/IN Sea Grant, Great Lakes states,

 and U.S. EPA staff have presented information to local solid waste